thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 But oh no, that means our expect call to `=` now sees whitespace (or `foo`).
 It will error, and we're back to a cascade of errors.

-We need a goldilock skip to cover just the right amount of input to get us back on track.
+We need a goldilocks skip to cover just the right amount of input to get us back on track.
 Skipping a static number of tokens won't achieve good error recovery.
 Hence, the anchor set.
 It informs us what tokens are safe to skip to and prevents the cascade of errors.